Foreword

 Purpose of the tax

 The City of Los Angeles Business Tax is a privilege tax imposed for revenue purposes only.
-No attempt is made through the business tax to regulate the conduct of businesses.
+No attempt

 Confidential Character of Information Obtained